9M2PJU/9M2PJU-QSO-Map/README.md

 Other third party libraries, such as Leaflet and jQuery, plus many plugins for them, are included from a CDN in the head of `index.html`.

 This project would not have been possible without these libraries, so many thanks to their developers.

+Particular thanks are due to HA8TKS for the Maidenhead, CQ and ITU zone layers, which were also the basis for my own WAB grid layer.

 ### Alternatives